joannaolofsson/portfolio-joanna/README.md

 * Type git clone and paste the url
 * Type npm install to get the dependencies
 * Type npm run dev to get a visual i crome
-* Type code . if you want to open the file in VSconde
+* Type code . if you want to open the file in VScode

 There are other ways to do it, but this is my best bet.